next-rs/input-yew/README.md

 1. 🎫 Event Handling: The component exposes the `oninput` event handler, making it super easy to implement dynamic behavior based on your interactions.

-1. ♿ Accessibility: This compoenent was designed with accessibility in mind, ensuring that it's user-friendly and perceivable by all, regardless of ability.
+1. ♿ Accessibility: This component was designed with accessibility in mind, ensuring that it's user-friendly and perceivable by all, regardless of ability.

 1. ❌ Error Handling: When users provide invalid input, the component gracefully displays clear error messages, guiding them towards valid data entry and enhancing the overall user experience.